Primary_Logo

 Get Out of the House

 Getting social in your new city is key!
 Look for opportunities to get out of the house and socialize.
 If you play a sport or have certain hobbies, try to find groups you can join.
-Better yet, try to leverage contacts from your new employer or groups you’re already a member of prior to your move.
+Better yet, try to leverage contacts from your new employer or groups you’re already a member of before your move.
 You may find that someone has a friend or family member living in the city you’ll be relocating to.
-Professional associations, fraternities, alumni organizations and meetup groups are all great sources for organized events that can take the edge off during your move.
+Professional associations, fraternities, alumni organizations, and meetup groups are all great sources for organized events that can take the edge off during your move.

 Read the Local News

 Reading newspapers from the city you’ll be moving to will put you in touch with the culture of the area and give you some common ground with your new coworkers.
-It’s also an excellent way to get a feel for the area’s social, political and cultural preoccupations.
+It’s also an excellent way to get a feel for the area’s social, political, and cultural preoccupations.
 This will go a long way towards establishing rapport with your new coworkers and give you something to talk about with your neighbors.

 Moving for a New IT Opportunity?
 Make Your New City Your Home!

 While moving for a job can be stressful, it can also be a very rewarding and exciting experience.
 After all, nothing beats the feeling of carrying the last box into your new home and setting out to explore your new surroundings.
 If you’re on the hunt for a new job, and location isn’t an issue, contact nTech Workforce today.
-We’re experts in not only helping candidates find new opportunities, but also in helping them adjust to their new positions and lives after a job relocation.
+We’re experts in not only helping candidates find new opportunities but also in helping them adjust to their new positions and lives after a job relocation.

 Read More